The Great Mystery of Jack the Ripper, Part VI

 Could George Hutchinson identify the man in astrakhan or not?
 He confirmed to Inspector Abberline that he could and, according to the press, he said, “I could swear to the man anywhere.”
 But then the press quoted him as saying that he could not be certain.
 Which was it?

-Nine significant puzzle pieces do not fit in George Hutchinson’s story:
+Nine more significant puzzle pieces do not fit in George Hutchinson’s story.
+They are soaring before us like flaming skyrockets!

-1. A rational person may have difficulty recalling a datum, but he will not remember it as opposing data.
-For example, he will not remember a dog as having been all black and later as all white, or a fruit as having tasted disgusting and later wonderful.
+1. A rational person may have difficulty recalling a datum, but he will not also remember it as an opposing datum.
+For example, he will not remember a dog as having been all black and later as all white, or a fruit as having tasted sweet and later sour.

 That calls for investigation.